junxit/us-congress-bills-110/bill.md

     - **(C)** Requirements for managing change of dust producing materials, technology, equipment, staffing, and procedures.
     - **(D)** Requirements for building design such as explosion venting, ducting, and sprinklers.
     - **(E)** Requirements for explosion protection, including separation and segregation of the hazard.
-    - **(F)** Relevant and appropriate provisions of National Fire Protection Association combustible dust standards, including the “Standard for the Prevention of Fire and Dust Explosions from the Manufacturing, Processing, and Handling of Combustible Particulate Solids” (NFPA 654), “Standard for Combustible Metals” (NFPA 484), and “Standard for the Prevention of Fires and Dust Explosions in Agricultural and Food Processing Facilities” (NFPA 61).
+    - **(F)** Relevant and appropriate provisions of National Fire Protection Association combustible dust standards.
+  - **(3)** *Procedure* The final standard required by this subsection shall be promulgated in accordance with the procedural requirements for rulemaking under section 6(b) of the Occupational Safety and Health Act of 1970 (29 U.S.C.
+655(b)) and under title 5, United States Code, including the requirements relating to small businesses in chapter 6 of such title.

 ## § 4.
 Revision of the hazard communication standard